I haven’t blogged in FOREVER! It ended up being a long, very long break. I did a lot of thinking in between this and that and came to a conclusion.

 A way to share with family…at the time we lived on 3 different continents!

 A way to showcase some photography.
-Okay it mostly is for mine and their benefit as I am hardly a pro.
+Okay it mostly is for me and and the kids’ benefit as I am hardly a pro.
 Come to find out, I was okay with that.

 A way to share family recipes as I shared bits of my life